haroldlomo15/Scheduler/README.md

 ### Setup
-- Using Goland or any ide that support go
+- Using Goland or any IDE that supports Go
 - Run the project by running the main.go file under `cmd/scheduler/main.go`

 Host url: http://localhost:7005/v1